-We are currently: (i) conducting a Phase III trial for Piclidenoson in the treatment of rheumatoid arthritis with an interim analysis expected to be released in the fourth quarter of 2020, (ii) conducting a Phase III trial for Piclidenoson in the treatment of psoriasis, (iii) preparing to commence a Phase III trial for Namodenoson in the treatment of NASH with data release expected in April 2020, (v) investigating Piclidenoson for the treatment of coronavirus, (vi) investigating additional compounds, targeting the A3 adenosine receptor, for the treatment of erectile dysfunction, and (vii) co-developing with Univo formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR.
+We are currently: (i) conducting a Phase III trial for Piclidenoson in the treatment of psoriasis, and expect to complete enrolment in the second half of 2021, (ii) preparing to commence a Phase III trial for Namodenoson in the treatment of liver cancer and expect to initiate the study in the fourth quarter of 2021, (iii) engaged in preparatory steps for the initiation of a clinical Phase IIb trial of Namodenoson in the treatment of NASH and expect to initiate the study in the fourth quarter of 2021, (iv) conducting a Phase II trial for Piclidenoson in the treatment of COVID-19 where patient enrolment is ongoing, (v) investigating additional compounds, targeting the A3 adenosine receptor, for the treatment of erectile dysfunction, and (vi) developing formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR.

 Since inception, we have incurred significant losses in connection with our research and development.
-As of December 31, 2019, we had an accumulated deficit of approximately \$110.2 million.
+As of December 31, 2020, we had an accumulated deficit of approximately \$125.5 million.
 Although we have recognized revenues in connection with our existing out-licensing agreements with KD, Cipher, CKD, Gebro, CMS and Kyongbo and our historic out-licensing agreement with SKK, we expect to generate losses in connection with the research and development activities relating to our pipeline of drug candidates.
 Such research and development activities are budgeted to expand over time and will require further resources if we are to be successful.
 As a result, we expect to incur operating losses, which may be substantial over the next several years, and we will need to obtain additional funds to further develop or research and development programs.

 We have funded our operations primarily through the sale of equity securities (both in private placements and in public offerings) and payments received under our existing out-licensing agreements with KD, Cipher, CKD Gebro, CMS, and Kyongbo and our historic out-licensing agreement with SKK.
 We expect to continue to fund our operations over the next several years through our existing cash resources, potential future milestone payments that we expect to receive from our licensees, interest earned on our investments, if any, and additional capital to be raised through public or private equity offerings or debt financings.
-As of December 31, 2019, we had approximately \$2.7 million of cash and cash equivalents.
+As of December 31, 2020, we had approximately \$8.3 million of cash and cash equivalents.
 A substantial part of this amount is designated for payments to be made in relation to the ongoing treatment of patients who are currently enrolled in the Company's on-going trials.

-Our revenues to date have been generated primarily from payments under our existing out-licensing agreements with Kwang Dong, Cipher, CKD, Gebro, CMS Medical and Kyongbo, and our historic out-licensing agreement with SKK.
+Our revenues to date have been generated primarily from payments under our existing out-licensing agreements with Kwang Dong, Cipher, CKD, Gebro, CMS and Kyongbo, and our historic out-licensing agreement with SKK.